Spinning dancer: Psychology of visual perception

 It has been established that the silhouette is more often seen rotating clockwise than counterclockwise.
 According to an online survey of over 1600 participants, approximately two thirds of observers initially perceived the silhouette to be rotating clockwise.
 In addition, observers who initially perceived a clockwise rotation had more difficulty experiencing the alternative.

 These results can be explained by a psychological study providing evidence for a viewing-from-above bias that influences observers' perceptions of the silhouette.
 Kayahara's dancer is presented with a camera elevation slightly above the horizontal plane.
 Consequently, the dancer may also be seen from above or below in addition to spinning clockwise or counterclockwise, and facing toward or away from the observer.
 Upon inspection, one may notice that in Kayahara's original illusion, seeing the dancer spin clockwise is paired with constantly holding an elevated viewpoint and seeing the dancer from above.

 The opposite is also true; an observer maintaining a counterclockwise perception has assumed a viewpoint below the dancer.
 If observers report perceiving Kayahara's original silhouette as spinning clockwise more often than counterclockwise, there are two chief possibilities.
-They may have a bias to see it spinning clockwise, or they may have a bias to assume a viewpoint from above.
-To tease these two apart, the researchers created their own versions of Kayahara's silhouette illusion by recreating the dancer and varying the camera elevations.
+They may have a bias to see her spinning clockwise, or they may have a bias to assume a viewpoint from above.

+To tease these two possibilities apart, the researchers created their own versions of Kayahara's silhouette illusion by recreating the dancer and varying the camera elevations.
 This allowed for clockwise-from-above (like Kayahara's original) and clockwise-from-below pairings.
 The results indicated that there was no clockwise bias, but rather a viewing-from-above bias.
 Furthermore, this bias was dependent upon camera elevation.
 In other words, the greater the camera elevation, the more often an observer saw the dancer from above.

 In popular psychology, the illusion has been incorrectly identified as a personality test that supposedly reveals which hemisphere of the brain is dominant in the observer.
-Under this wrong interpretation, it has been popularly called the "right brain–left brain test, and was widely circulated on the Internet during late 2007 to early 2008.
+Under this wrong interpretation, it has been popularly called the "right brain–left brain test", and was widely circulated on the Internet during late 2007 to early 2008.

 A 2014 paper describes the brain activation related to the switching of perception.
 Utilizing fMRI in a volunteer capable of switching at will the direction of rotation, it was found that a part of the right parietal lobe is responsible for the switching.
 The authors relate this brain activation to the above described spontaneous brain fluctuations.